Public Spaces Protection Order

 - This will apply to any public land where a dog is considered to be out of control or causing alarm and distress

-Depending on the behaviour in question, the enforcing officer could decide that a fixed penalty notice of £75 would be most appropriate sanction.
+Depending on the behaviour in question, the enforcing officer could decide that a fixed penalty notice (FPN) would be the most appropriate sanction.
+A FPN can be issued by a police officer, PCSO, Council officer or other person designated by the Council.